pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

     Each integer key in the number tree shall correspond to a single page of the document or to an individual object (such as an annotation or an XObject) that is a content item in its own right.
     The integer key shall be the value of the <b>StructParent</b> or <b>StructParents</b> entry in that object (see 14.7.5.4, "Finding structure elements from content items").
     The form of the associated value shall depend on the nature of the object:
-    For an object that is a content item in its own right, the value shall be an indirect reference to the object’s parent element (the structure element that contains it as a content item).
+    For an object that is a content item in its own right, the value shall be an indirect reference to the object's parent element (the structure element that contains it as a content item).
     For a page object or content stream containing marked-content sequences that are content items, the value shall be an array of references to the parent elements of those marked-content sequences.
     <ins onMouseEnter="mouseEnter(this)" data-issue="308" data-iso="approved">This array may contain elements that are <b>null</b>.</ins>
     See 14.7.5.4, "Finding structure elements from content items" for further discussion.